Kanchenjunga Base Camp Trekking - 24 Days

 Overall, a high-altitude trek like this requires careful planning, sufficient acclimatization, and a thorough understanding of altitude sickness to guarantee a safe and pleasant journey.

-is travel Insurance required before trekking to kangchenjunga.
+Is travel Insurance required before trekking to Kangchenjunga?

 Travel insurance is strongly recommended for the journey since it can provide coverage for unexpected occurrences that may arise during the journey.
 Here are some things to think about while buying travel insurance for the Kanchenjunga Base Camp Trek: